scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** poison

 You conjure an orb of vitriolic acid, launching it at a target point in range you can see.
 On impact the orb explodes in a splash of acid, hitting all creatures in a 5 tile diamond.
 Make a spellcasting roll against the creatures Dexterity save.
-On success they take 3 wound dice in poison damage, and on a critical the acid breaks the armor worn by the creatures causing it to give one less defense die.
+On success they take 0/3 in poison damage, and on a critical the acid breaks the armor worn by the creatures causing it to give one less defense die.
 Armor that gives no bonus is destroyed.

 Regardless of the outcome acid covers the floor for the next minute.
-Any creature that moves into the acid for the first time this round or ends their turn their takes 1 wound in poison damage.
+Any creature that moves into the acid for the first time this round or ends their turn their takes 1/0 in poison damage.

-The area of the blast increases by 2 and the initial damage increases by 1 wound die for every level cast above 4th.
+The area of the blast increases by 2 and the initial damage increases by 0/1 in poison damage for every level cast above 4th.

 #### Passwall
 *4th level*